nebriv/VTOLVR-TacviewLogger/README.md

  - Callsign/Designation

 ### Models
-Models in Tacview can be added via the following steps:
+*This is currently a work in progress, VTOL VR models are not yet available* Models in Tacview can be added via the following steps:
  1. Copy the vtolvr.xml file to C:\ProgramData\Tacview\Data\Database\Default Properties
  2. Copy all the .obj files from the assets folder into C:\ProgramData\Tacview\Data\Meshes